-Which interventions can a farm group or cooperative apply for?
+Which interventions can a producer group or cooperative apply for?

 Category A – Primary focus

-- Addressing child labor: implementing Child Labor Monitoring and Remediation System, Assess-and- Address system, remediation actions, and gender and youth inclusion
+- A1.
+Addressing child labor: implementing CLMRS, Assess & Address, Remediation actions, and gender & youth inclusion

-- Geodata – location points and polygon collection: collecting location points and polygons to enable compliance with the High Conservation Value areas, forest protection, and protected area criteria of our standards
+- A2.
+Geodata – location points and polygon collection: collecting location points and polygons to enable compliance with the High Conservation Value (HCV) areas, forest protection and protected area criteria of the standard

-- Digitization of Internal Management System (IMS) and traceability system: creating and maintaining records in digital format to increase trustworthiness and reliability of records, developing capacity for data analysis to enhance performance of the group, enabling groups to overcome quality and business challenges by making decisions backed by data and with cross-functional visibility
+- A3.
+Digitization of IMS and traceability system: creating and maintaining records in digital format to increase trustworthiness and reliability of records, developing capacity for data analysis to enhance performance of the group, enabling groups to overcome quality and business challenges by making decisions backed by data and with cross-functional visibility.

 Category B – Secondary focus

 - B1.
 Income diversification

-- Skill development: coaching and negotiations, local advocacy, IMS and personal development
+- B2.
+Skill development: coaching and negotiations, local advocacy, Internal Management System (IMS) and personal development

-- Landscape level issues: linking certification to landscape and communities, including contribution of tree ownership to increased use of shade trees
+- B3.
+Landscape level issues: linking certification to landscape and communities including contribution of tree ownership to increased use of shade trees

-- Data-driven innovative solutions and scale up of integrated pest management, soil health and other climate-smart strategies
+- B4.
+Data-driven innovative solutions and scale up of Integrated Pest Management (IPM), soil health and other climate-smart strategies

-- Living income: proof of concept about paying living income to farmers
+- B5.
+Living income: proof of concept about paying living income to farmers

 Which other terms and conditions apply to the ACF grants?

-- During this first call for applications we distributed US$661 151,54 out of the total US$5 million fund.
-There will be additional calls for applications in 2021 and 2022.
-A producer group or cooperative can receive maximum two ACF grants during the lifetime of the fund (but not more than one grant per one call for applications).
-We expected a maximum of 10 awards this round and granted 8 projects.
+During this second call for applications we’ll distribute US$1,350,000 out of the total US$5 million fund.
+There will be additional calls for applications later this year and in 2022.
+A producer group or cooperative can receive maximum two ACF grants during the lifetime of the fund (but not more than one grant per application period).

 - The interventions of the ACF will mostly be technical assistance.
 A producer group or cooperative applying for support will select an eligible intervention and provide further details on proposed activities and expected impact in the application.